 You can also create a keto meal plan that works to your advantage by knowing your optimal macros.
 This calculator helps anyone at any stage of their journey!
 It doesn’t matter if you’re just getting started or need help with making better progress.

-How the Keto Calculator Works
+How to Use This Keto Calculator

-Wonder how the keto macro calculator finds your daily macros?
 Here’s exactly how it works:

-Step #1: Enter Your Details: Gender, Age, Height, and Weight
+Step 1: Enter Your Details: Gender, Age, Height, and Weight

 The keto calculator uses your gender, age, height, and weight to find something called your basal metabolic rate (BMR), which is the amount of energy you spend per unit of time while resting.